louy2/tech-thoughts/2019-02-14-1618-Some-intuition-pointfree.md

 (\* If `g w h` is `g h w` instead, Pointfree.io gives a more complicated result. )

-What's new here is `flip`. `flip` flips the order of parameter of its applicant.
+What's new here is `flip`. `flip` flips the order of the parameters of a function.
 For example:

 ```haskell